jambombs24/Enhanced_and_Modernized/README.md

 In the event that the installation fails, your computer shuts off, or whatever else, you won't have to re-download any mods.

 ### Step Seven: Finishing Setup
 The last setup task left is to install ENB.
+This had to be done manually because we're using Root Builder, and redistributing the ENB files is prohibited.
+Also, you'll always be able to use the latest ENB version without the modlist breaking.

 First, download ENB version 0.493 (or newer) from the [ENB website](http://enbdev.com/download_mod_tesskyrimse.html).

 Once you have the ENB .zip file, delete the enbseries_sdk archive from inside of the parent archive.
 You can do this by either extracting the whole zip, deleting enbseries_sdk.zip, and recompressing the rest, or by using a tool like PeaZip that allows direct archive editing.